ivan-kleshnin/cyclejs-examples/README.md

 ## Project structure
 Project includes backend and frontend part.
 Backend is **[ExpressJS](https://github.com/strongloop/express)** + **[Nunjucks](https://github.com/mozilla/nunjucks)** based.
 Frontend is obviously **[CycleJS](https://github.com/staltz/cycle)**.
 Backend is common for all examples.
-It powers API and URL endpoints.
-Frontend is a sequence of independent apps with a few common files.
+It serves static files in simplest cases and powers API / url endpoints in more complex.
+Frontend consists from independent apps with a few common files.

 ```
 bin